baselsayeh/Openvpn-easyrsa/doc/EasyRSA-Readme.md

     ./easyrsa gen-crl

-  Note that this will need to be published or sent to systems that rely on an up-to-date CRL as the certificate is still otherwise valid.
+  Note that this will need to be published or sent to systems that rely on an up-to-date CRL as the certificate is still valid otherwise.

 Using Easy-RSA to generate keypairs & requests
 ----------------------------------------------